orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 Initial setup uses some html renderer until the language can express the requirements for a renderer in itself

 ---

+###### Worlds

+Some other primitive instantiation like function, but imbued with a minimap/item (artifact)/world -like property.
+With possible internal dynamics, yet still usuable like a function (to some other structure (type)).

+- Similar to function a world like that can be influenced by surrounding context (say the rest of the project/language/file.
+Or even exotic things like abnormal deviations from execution semantics.

+Indexed similar to function by a name, but also a symbol/image/structure.

+The the location the "item/spell/world" is applied to similarly has to acknowledge/allow acess to it, whether read, or some other "write"/interact access the function is supposed to alter it.

+("The location" here, automatically also links to a separate UI interface which is a way of selecting that kind of location.
+Or in the code sense it would remain with text.)

+That way you can have arbitrary functions on one side, being passed to some location, which in turn needs to accept/allow certain kinds of interaction.

+icon/structure/minimap; are different rendering perspectives

+---
 ###### After Restructure
 - Function discovery
 - Compression/Geodesics